 Other shaders used in your scene will support various other AOVs.
 Multiple shaders can contribute to the same AOV (for example a Standard Surface and a Lambert shader both write to the diffuse_direct AOV).

-Beneath the AOV browser the active AOVs you have selected for output are listed with more detail:
+Beneath the AOV browser, the active AOVs that you have selected for output are listed with more detail:

 Each AOV is actually represented by three nodes - the AOV node itself, plus an associated driver node and filter node.

 This dialog shows you the type, driver, and filter of the chosen AOVs in drop down menus, and the check box to the left allows you to control which are active.
 If you click on the triangle at the far right, a context menu is displayed which in addition to providing another way to remove or make an AOV active/inactive, also allows you to add an alternative output driver for each AOV (and to select the driver and filter).

 Because the driver and filter nodes are separate to the AOV node, you can add multiple outputs for each AOV by adding extra driver nodes to that AOV node, for example allowing both exr and jpg to be written out by the same AOV.
 This extra flexibility in AOV output can be really useful in some situations (maybe you want to output your beauty pass in multiple formats or using different filters – or you might have a custom output driver that you want to output to at the same time as the normal render view).